smbeiragh/sanam/README.md

 components and widgets.
 Every UI is composed of Blocks

 **Elements**:
-Every block or module consists of Element, for example a figure consists of captions and image element.
+Every block or module consists of Element, for example a figure consists of caption and image element.

 **Modifiers**:
-Modifiers are a mean to define permanent or temporary state of a module or its module element.
+Modifiers are a mean to define permanent or temporary state of a module or its module elements.

 BEM define a naming convention for class names as following